SachinSAgrawal/Custom-Widgets/README.md

 Some of the widgets are heavily inspired by [pawello2222's](https://github.com/pawello2222/WidgetExamples) example widgets.
 However, I have modified a good bit of the syntax such that their widgets are simpler and more concise.
 Additionally, the fancy weather widget I mentioned earlier was inspired by the [Windy](https://apps.apple.com/us/app/windy-com-weather-radar/id1161387262) weather app's lock screen widget, however, I have improved upon it by adding more detail.

 ## Usage
-If you would like to use the weather widget, please add your OpenWeatherMap API token to line `119` of `WeatherWidget.swift`.
-You can get a token [here](https://home.openweathermap.org/subscriptions/unauth_subscribe/onecall_30/base), which allows for up to free 1000 calls a day, and any additional calls are very cheap.
+If you would like to use the weather widget, you will need your own OpenWeatherMap API token.
+You can get one [here](https://home.openweathermap.org/subscriptions/unauth_subscribe/onecall_30/base), which allows for up to free 1000 calls a day, and any additional calls are very cheap.
 However, 1000 calls is more than this app will ever make, given that it only updates every half an hour for a max of 50 times a day.
 Also, you must ensure this app and widgets have access to your location such that the weather widget can display the local weather.
 If the app is unable to determine your location, it will just fall back to New York City.
 You should be prompted to share your location with the app upon the first install. <br>
 The app itself does not have a ton of functionality.
-There are three pages that you can swipe between, the first of which is a list of all the widgets and a brief overview of their functionalities.
+There are four pages that you can swipe between, the first of which is a list of all the widgets and a brief overview of their functionalities.
 Please see the list below for the full details and functionalities of each specific widget.
-The second screen is your current location, including latitude and longitude, as well as the location name.
-There is also a map in addition to the text.
-The last screen is where the text that can be deep linked will be displayed, along with a short guide taken from Apple Support on how to add widgets.
+The second screen is a brief tutorial on how to add widgets to your home screen, with a link to Apple's full guide as well.
+The third screen is where the text that can be deep linked will be displayed, along with the app icons in their different rendering modes.
+The last screen has your current location, including latitude, longitude, and accuracy.
+There is a large map, with the place name using the reverse geolocation API underneath.

 ## List
 There are 8 widgets total, 7 for your home screen and 1 for your lock screen.
 Screenshots of all widgets are at the top of this file.